Skip to Content

-High teas and afternoon teas are great, but they can be a bit on the formal side.
-A casual afternoon tea with snacks and games can be a great alternative.
+High Teas and Afternoon Teas are great, but Afternoon Teas can be a bit on the formal side.
+A casual tea party at home with snacks and games can be a great alternative to the formal afternoon tea.
 Throwing your own party means you can control the budget, select your favorite finger food and enjoy a creative activity if so desired.

 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–